flexcompute/tidy3d/tidy3d/plugins/invdes/README.md

 In many cases, one would like to perform an optimization with more than one base simulation.
 For example, if optimizing a multi-port device, it is very common to have objective functions that share a single design region, but each simulation involves a source placed at a different port, to compute a scattering matrix, for example.

 To handle this use-case, the `invdes` plugin includes an `InverseDesignMulti` class.
 This object behaves similarly to the `InverseDesign` class, except it allows for a set of multiple `Simulation` instances.
-Additionally, the `postprocess_fn` now accepts a list of `JaxSimulationData` objects as first argument, which allows the user to write an objective function over all simulation results.
+Additionally, the `postprocess_fn` now accepts a dictionary of `td.SimulationData` objects as first argument, which allows the user to write an objective function over all simulation results.

 Here we'll run through a simple example, where we'll place a source at each of the 3 waveguides on the right (each in a different simulation) and then measure the sum of the power measured on the waveguide on the left.
 Note that this objective function is similar to the one we optimized earlier, but involves three separate simulations, just for demonstration purposes.